JoinColony/colonyJS/docs/_Docs_GetStarted.md

 order: 1
 ---

-Using colonyJS, you can query the network for information about tasks, create new tasks, modify tasks, commit and reveal task ratings, and finalize tasks to trigger payouts -- all from within your application or service.
+Using the colonyJS library, you can query a given network for information about tasks, create new tasks, modify tasks, commit and reveal task ratings, and finalize tasks to trigger payouts -- all from within your application or service.

 This page provides instructions on how to set up a local test network, deploy the [colonyNetwork](https://github.com/JoinColony/colonyNetwork) smart contracts to that local test network, and then use colonyJS to create your first colony with its own native token!